millecker/senti-storm/README.md

 ## Performance of *SentiStorm*

+The performance evaluation analyzes the speed of *SentiStorm*.
+The speed is mostly measured in tuples per second, which in this case are tweets per second.
+The performance evaluations are based on Amazon *c3.8xlarge* EC2 instances.
+The Storm multi-node cluster consists of a single worker per node and goes up to 10 nodes.

+The following table illustrates the latency of each *SentiStorm* component and the complete latency of the topology.
+The *Preprocessor* has the lowest latency of about 0.108 ms. The *POS Tagger* component has the highest latency.
+It needs about 1.53 ms to process one tweet, which is more than 10 times slower than the *Preprocessor*. *SVM* is slightly faster with a latency of 1.025 ms. The table also shows only a minimal increase in latency for multiple nodes.
+The complete latency of the topology is about 53.5 ms, which means that it takes 53.5 ms to process a tweet throughout the complete topology.
+The topology of *SentiStorm* was optimized for high throughput, accepting a higher latency.

 | Nodes | Tokenizer Latency (ms) | Preprocessor Latency (ms) | POS Tagger Latency (ms) | Feature Generation Latency (ms) | SVM Latency (ms) | Complete Latency (ms) |
 |:-----:|:----------------------:|:-------------------------:|:-----------------------:|:-------------------------------:|:----------------:|:---------------------:|